 Adding tests

-It is now time to start adding some proper tests to our API project.
-We will be adding tests to test our create and get endpoints.
-Run the following command to create a test suite in which we will put our tests:
+Now it’s time to start adding some proper tests to your API project.
+You will be adding tests to test the api/user and api/users endpoints.
+To create a test suite for your tests, run:

-A new file for the test suite will be automatically created at test/functional/user.spec.js.
-In this file, replace the contents with the following code:
+A new file for the test suite will be created at test/functional/user.spec.ts.
+In this file, replace the contents with this code:

 // test/functional/user.spec.js